programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 | BILI | Library of Parliament |
 | AGRI | Agriculture and Agri-food |
 | JUST | Justice and Human Rights |

+As a historian, I suspect that Members of Parliament are organized according to committee topics differently from government to government.
+For example, the committees formed during Stephen Harper's Conservative government's first cabinet must be differently organized than Justin Trudeau's Liberal initial cabinet.
+A number of reasons exist for this suspicion.
+First, CPCs are formed by party leadership and committee decisions need coordination amongs members of the House.
+In other words, political parties will use CPCs as tools to score political points, and governments must ensure the right people are members of the right committees to protect their political agendas.
+Second, the two governments have different political focus.
+Harper's Conservative government focussed more on issues of economic development, while Trudeau's Liberals first major decisions emphasized social equality.
+In short, there may be some calculated decisions about who goes into what committee, providing evidence about government attitudes towards or against certain topics.

+## The Data

+The data for this tutorial can be found in a [git repository](https://github.com/greebie/Compare/blob/master/walkcompare/data/parl_comm_minority.json).
+It has been conveniently included in tabular format as well:  1) [Harper's CPCs](../assets/correspondence-analysis-in-R/HarperCPC.csv) 2) [Trudeau's CPCs](../assets/correspondence-analysis-in-R/TrudeauCPC.csv).
+Here is a sample of the data for the first session of Stephen Harper's government:

 Structured another way (through an R table) we can show that committees have many MPs and some MPs are members of multiple committees.
 For example, Liberal MP Carolyn Bennett was a member of "INAN" (Indigenous and Northern Affairs) and "IWFA" (Violence against Indigenous Women) and HESA (Parliamentary Committee on Health) included both D Wilks and K Block.
 In general, the committees have between nine and twelve members.
 Some MPs are members of only one committee while others may belong to multiple committees.